 The Jumping Spiders' Appeal as Pets

-There are tons of videos on YouTube showing off the cute behaviors jumping spiders can perform.
-They're surprisingly interactive, interesting to watch, and they don't require a ton of attention.
+There are tons of videos on YouTube showing off the cute behaviors that jumping spiders can perform.
+They're surprisingly interactive and interesting to watch, and they don't require a ton of attention.
 They have a bunch of features that people love in pet spiders.

 Although jumping spiders are super interesting pets, they don't live for a long time.
 So keep this in mind if you're looking for a pet to share several years with.